wp-plugins/cr3ativ-sponsor/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Updated plugin to add a div around the featured image in case of custom CSS is desired to target the image.
+Added ‘Attributes’ section to the post screen so users can control the order of the sponsors by a numerical system they deem necessary.
+Also updated the orderby fields to include the Page Attributes "Order" and Random.
+Also created a fallback for the shortcode and widget on the category if none is selected, the loop shall (by default) include all sponsors.
+Updated language files.

 = 1.0.1 =
 * Updated stylesheet to remove the !important so as not to conflict with any themes or other plugins